edu-sharing/moodle-block_edusharing_workspace/README.md

 Installation
 ------------

-For a full documentation with screenshots of the post installation steps for the edu-sharing plugin pakage visit the [documentation pages](http://docs.edu-sharing.com/confluence/edp/en).
+For a full documentation with screenshots of the post installation steps for the edu-sharing plugin package visit the [documentation pages](http://docs.edu-sharing.com/confluence/edp/en).

+Please note: When updating from a version < 8.0.2 to >= 8.0.2 the old plugin needs to be uninstalled from your Moodle first

 Documentation
 -------------